warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 it would mean the ability to efficiently simulate *any physical process*.

-But it might take decades to build a quantum computer powerful enough to catch up to classical computers with their 50 year headstart.
+But it might take decades to build a quantum computer powerful enough to catch up with classical computers after their 50-year headstart.

 A question I've been trying to answer since I started studying quantum computing concerns its near-term usefulness: <u>what exactly can near-term quantum